 Vinegar will dissolve the cell walls of the plant you spray with it, effectively killing it.
 Unfortunately, you can’t use your regular kitchen vinegar, as the vinegar’s strength needs to be at least 20% for it to be efficient against weeds.

 On the bright side, specialized products are available – you can buy industrial-strength vinegar in the form of organic herbicide.
-This vinegar’s strength is 30% which makes it ideal even for tough weeds.

 The only drawback of using vinegar products is, expectedly, the strong smell of vinegar – but it will go away quicker than you may think at first.